Voltstro-Studios/VoltRpc/docs/articles/proxy-generation.md

 }
 ```

-This would generate the proxy with the name `TestProxy`, with the namespace `VoltRpcExample.Shared`.
+This would generate the proxy with the name set to `TestProxy`, and with the namespace set to `VoltRpcExample.Shared`.